Corbyville, Ontario

 Ten years after building his first mill, Henry decided to try his hand at politics and was elected mayor in 1867.
 The following year he served as a member of the Provincial Parliament for the Conservatives.

-Henry died on October 25, 1881 at which time his son, Harry, took over the business.
+Henry died on October 25, 1881, at which time his son, Harry, took over the business.
 Harry began to sell the whisky by the bottle rather than the barrel, seeing it a better business opportunity.
 In 1905 the company was named the H. Corby Distillery.
 The distillery was closed in 1989.

-Corbyville today
+Present day

-The hamlet of Corbyville is not really a ghost town as it is sometimes described since there are over 700 households here.
-Corbyville has an elementary school, Harmony Public School.
-Teenage students who live in Corbyville are driven by bus into neighbouring city, Belleville, to attend high school.
+The hamlet of Corbyville has over 700 households, with many people commuting within the expanded City of Belleville.
+Corbyville has an elementary school, Harmony Public School, but no high school so teenage students are generally bussed to Eastside High School in Belleville.

-On Sunday April 5, 2009 most of what remained of the old Corby Distillery burned down.
+On Sunday April 5, 2009, most of what remained of the old Corby Distillery burned down.
 Arson was suspected.

-Now Corbyville is home to a local distillery Signal Brewery, which has a constant flow of people attending in hopes to form a get together as well as trying some wood stove baked pizza.

-Corbyville is also home to a few small businesses now such as Landtech Design.